IdP-initiated SSO vs SP-initiated SSO

 Phishing attacks: IdP-initiated SSO could be vulnerable to phishing attacks.
 A malicious actor could trick the user into visiting a fake IdP's portal and steal the user's credentials.
 Once the user logs in, the attacker could redirect the user to the SP with a pre-authenticated identity.

 No assurance on request validation: In a SP-initiated SSO, normally the SP will includes necessary security information in the request to the IdP to maintain the integrity of the request.
 Once the SP receives the authentication response, it will validate these information to prevent any CSRF attacks.
-E.g. The
+E.g. The state parameter in OIDC and RelayState in SAML.
+However, in IdP-initiated SSO, the SP does not initiate the authentication process, thus the SP has no assurance on the request validation.

 Limitations of IdP-initiated SSO: